 In results published today in the journal Nature, computer modeling showed that prioritizing wetland restoration close to heavily farmed areas would remove up to 40 times more nitrogen than the current ad hoc approach.

-“You get much more bang for your buck if wetland preservation and restoration are targeted,” said Nandita Basu, a professor of Earth and Environmental Sciences and Civil and Environmental Engineering at Waterloo, and corresponding author of the paper.
+“You get much more bang for your buck if wetland preservation and restoration are targeted,” said Water Institute member Nandita Basu, Professor in Waterloo's Departments of Civil and Environmental Engineering, and Earth and Environmental Sciences, and corresponding author of the paper.
 “From a policy perspective, it is dramatically more effective and efficient.”

 Nitrogen enters rivers in runoff from agricultural lands and is carried on to lakes and oceans, where it feeds algae growth, reduces oxygen levels, limits biodiversity and causes significant economic harm.
 Wetlands play an important role in its removal.

 “Wetlands have a purifying effect,” said Kimberly Van Meter, a professor of earth and environmental sciences at UIC, and co-lead author of the paper.
 “They remove nitrate from the water, allowing for harmless nitrogen gas to be released to the atmosphere and cleaner water to flow downstream.”

 The researchers calculated, for instance, that 868 kilotons of nitrogen from the Mississippi River basin are annually dumped into the Gulf of Mexico.
 Without wetlands, they estimated the nitrogen load would increase more than 50 per cent to about 1,300 kilotons a year.

 “Wetlands are critical ecosystems, but they are often greatly undervalued and overlooked,” said Collaborative Water Program graduate Frederick Cheng, a PhD student at Waterloo and co-lead author of the study.
 “Without them, environmental problems such as algal blooms, fish kills and coastal hypoxia would be much worse.”